ch41rmn/ab-initio.me/_posts/2021-07-18-welcome-to-jekyll.markdown

 Feeling unsupported, I did what any developer would do: open 5 StackOverflow threads.
 These threads are all variations of the same advice to add `<link rel="icon">` elements into the page header, which is fine except that I have no idea where the headers are defined.

 I then applied another typical link-prioritisation method: skip the Medium article and click on Google result #2 [[2]](#ref2).
-This took me to a small personal blog, also written in Jekyll, where I learned that the responsibility of favicons lies firmly with theme developers, and I began getting flashbacks from the golden days of messing with Wordpress themes.
+This took me to a small personal blog, also written in Jekyll, where I learned that the responsibility of favicons lies firmly with theme developers.
+I then began getting flashbacks from the golden days of messing with Wordpress themes.

 The instructions were ultimately helpful though, despite being rather verbose.
 Here is an abridged version for a time-poor engineer who wants a blog in a rush:
 - Create an `_includes/` folder in this jekyll site, anything in here will override the corresponding theme file.